Hetari/pyutube/README.md

 ## Features

 - User-friendly CLI interface.
-- Download a single YouTube video
+- Download a single YouTube in video format or audio.
+- Download YouTube shorts.

 ## TODO

 - [x] Publish on PyPI.
 - [x] Support downloading sounds (mp3 format).
-- [x] Supports all available video formats and qualities.
+- [x] Supports all available video resolutions.
-- [x] Support if there is no specified quality, download the close it one.
 - [x] Support shorts.
 - [ ] Supports downloading playlists.
 - [ ] Playlists organized into folders by their names.
-- [ ] Adding numbers playlist videos to their names to make them organized.
 - [ ] Add convert videos into mp3 format.
-- [ ] GUI app.
+- [ ] GUI app (nah!
+Not yet).
 - [ ] Any features that you/I can think of.

 ## Installation